 What level of rider and bike are the routes designed for?

 The routes are selected to be doable by an intermediate rider on a big adventure bike.
 There is no single-track on the route.
 The main route is shown in Dark Blue, some harder sections are shown in Red.
 The Okanagan CBDR has a short 1 km section of quad trail on Day 4.
 See the "Technical Section" video to decide if you want to try that section.
 Conditions can and will change with weather and logging activity.
 So every rider must make their own go no-go decisions.
 All day sections can easily be bypassed on paved highways.
 You are solely responsible for your own safety and must make your own decisions to ride or not ride every inch of a CBDR.

 If you are staying in motels the ride works out great as 5 days for the Okanagan CBDR and 6 days for the Kootenay CBDR.
 Some motels and restaurants are shown as waypoints in the route maps.
 Often the day route will pass through a town during the ride, so you can stock up on food and gas during the day.

 Book your motels in advance, summers can be very busy!

 Can we camp along the route?

 Absolutely!
 The navigation package also comes with "Planning Maps" that give you an overview of the entire route.
-The route navigation is setup in legs based on fuel/food stops to make it easy for you to plan your days.
-Each leg has a Route Notes page that gives information about route options on the leg.
+The route navigation is setup in Days based on fuel/food stops to make it easy for you to plan your days.
+Each Day has a overview map and information about route options on the leg.
 The route nav also shows 40 to 50 campsites along the route.
 Most of these are free BC Forest Service Campgrounds.
 I have tried to mark all the "pay or commercial" campsites with a $ sign after the name.
 No guarantees that is perfect or complete!

 Are any other routes in the works?